Organising A Las Vegas Bachelorette

 La Reve was an incredible show, better even than the entrance to The Wynn, which appeared to be a sort of Alice in Wonderland garden party, and sitting down for a couple of hours didn’t hurt either, in between the bar and casino hopping which was to dominate the rest of our time there

 Between nights out at Tao we ate as many calories as we could fit into one meal (Chicken and Waffles assists this lofty goal), before heading to the MGM grand pool Wet Republic to party alongside Calvin Harris at a table costing USD5,000 for the afternoon, thanks again to some other generous Vegas visitors who didn’t mind sharing their booth and bottle-service with two bikini-clad kiwi girls.
-However, we did actually purchase one drink at Wet Republic, the single one of our entire Vegas trip.
+However, we did actually purchase one drink at Wet Republic, the single one of our entire Vegas trip (and the vodka soda was around $50 NZD).

-If you didn’t make it for your hens do, it’s be an amazing place for a honeymoon!
+If you didn’t make it for your hens do, it’s be an incredible place to stop into on the way to your honeymoon!
 Save $40 on your accommodation with Booking.com and put it all on black!